-Are messages encrypted when they are stored on my device?
+Are messages stored in encrypted form on my device?

 For detailed technical information about the cryptography in Threema, read the Cryptography Whitepaper.